tchapi/own-private-cloud/README.md

     ./scripts/davis/init-mysql-tables.sh

+## And finally, create a rule so that all the traffic of mail containers (SMTPD mainly) goes out by the `MAIL_HOST_IP` defined in your `.env` file

+    ./scripts/mail/create-iptables-rule.sh

 # Updating

 Update Dockerfiles or the `docker-compose.yml` file, then rebuild the images with `docker-compose build`.
 You can then recreate each container with the newly built images with `docker-compose up -d {container}`.